 - Hair Dryer.

-1. Clean The Plastic
+1. Clean the Plastic Surface

-2. Sand The Plastic
+2. Sand the Surface

 3. Apply Primer

-4. Apply The Polyurethane
+4. Apply the Polyurethane

-5. Dry The Finish
+5. Dry the Finish

 For polyurethane to dry, its solvent (water or oil) must evaporate.
 Since water evaporates faster than oil, the water-based type dries faster than the oil-based type.